Heading to Denmark, I knew the food scene in Copenhagen was good, but I didn’t expect it to be so great.

 Torvehallerne: A food hall like Papiroen, but located in the middle of city center.
 There are two main halls, as well as an outdoor farmer’s market.
 The tacos at Hija de Sanchez were killer.

 Some may say I should have mentioned Atelier September, but I can’t because I don’t like/eat avocado, and therefore, can’t vouch for how incredible their avo toast is rumored to be.
 Also, I had the extreme fortune of dining at Noma on my trip, but chose not to include it here because it’s closing at the end of February, and I recognize Noma isn’t a reality for the majority, which makes it more of a once-in-a-lifetime experience than recommendation for somewhere to eat in my book.

 Ruby: Hidden behind an unmaked door, Ruby has everything you want in a cocktail bar.
 Walking in feels like you’re discovering a secret, and whether you sit in the cozy library, on the bright terrace, or on a window ledge next to a candelabra, you know you’re in a special place.
 The staff really knows their stuff too- you don’t become known as the best cocktail bar in Copenhagen for nothing

 Mikkeller Bar: Huge craft beer selection.
 Normally not a “beer drinker”, it was on this trip I learned I actually do like beer, if it’s good beer.
-The Airbnb I stayed in was right around the corner from this gem, so most nights were ended here with a pint or two
+The Airbnb I stayed in was right around the corner from this gem, so most nights ended here with a pint or two